 Data protection law sets out the conditions under which personal data can be collected and which we use as the basis or collection and processing, these include:

-When you purchase a service or product, we need to collect personal data to fulfill our legal contractual obligation, for example: so we can manage and invoice your account and contact you for technical support purposes.
+When you purchase a service or product, we need to collect personal data to fulfil our legal contractual obligation, for example: so we can manage and invoice your account and contact you for technical support purposes.

 The law requires we collect and process data for certain purposes such as for keeping financial records (i.e. invoicing) and that we can comply with law enforcement requests for data.